BeProduct/RestAPI_Style_Services/README.md

-# BeProduct RESTful API using Tokens
-C# libraries for BeProduct Styles using refresh tokens

 # This project has been deprecated and is no longer maintained.

 We recommend that you use the updated version of this project, which can be found at the link below: